-1. Drain pitted cherries.
+1. Drain pitted cherries (if using canned).
 Place them in a bowl, add golden rum and 1 tablespoon sugar, let stand at room temperature for an hour.
 Then drain and keep the syrup and cherries separately for later use.

 2. Preheat oven to 350F (180C).
 Line bottom of a 9-inch springform pan with parchment paper.
 Brush the sides with oil (it will make it easier to remove the cake).